-Most of the English taught study programmes, still not all, offer tuition waiver scholarships.
-The tuition waiver scholarship means that the students receiving this scholarship do not have to pay the tuition fee, if they complete a full-time study load.
-Full-time study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
+Most of the English taught study programmes, still not all, offer tuition-waiver scholarships.
+The tuition-waiver scholarship covers the tuition fee if the student meets the nominal study load requirement.
+Nominal study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
 If students on tuition-waiver study places fail to complete sufficient amount of credits per semester, they have to pay for the credits not earned.

 There is a number of different scholarships the UT students can apply for once they are enrolled or in some cases need to be the students of II or higher semesters.
 Please see the whole list here